Affiliate links on Android Authority may earn us a commission. Learn more.

 How to use Fossil's smartwatch app for your hybrid watch

-Hybrid smartwatches have become quite popular for those who want their daily activity tracked, but maybe aren’t interested in having all the features on their wrist.
-Fossil’s hybrid smartwatches are some of the best you can buy, and there’s a Fossil smartwatch app available — called Fossil Hybrid Smartwatches — so you don’t need to over-rely on tweaking settings from your watch.
+Hybrid smartwatches are quite popular for those who want a watch with smarts but maybe aren’t interested in having every possible feature on their wrist.
+Fossil’s hybrid smartwatches are some of the best you can buy.
+To use one though, you’ll need Fossil’s companion app — called Fossil Hybrid Smartwatches — so you don’t need to over-rely on tweaking settings from your watch.

 What is the Fossil smartwatch app?

 The Fossil Hybrid Smartwatches app is the smartphone companion app for any and all Fossil hybrid smartwatches.
-It’s the app you’ll want to download right away after taking your new Fossil hybrid watch out of the box.
 It lets you check your daily activity and sleep, customize notifications, set alarms, and change watch face shortcuts.
+You’ll want to download it right away after taking your new Fossil hybrid watch out of the box.

 The full list of compatible watches can be found below:

 Don’t miss: Fossil Hybrid HR review: Beautifully flawed

 There are five main sections of the Fossil smartwatch app, and each one is pretty straightforward.
 The sections are Home, Challenge, Customization, Alerts, and Profile.

 The first page is the Home page, where you’ll see your activity stats.
 A set of Apple Watch-like activity rings can be found at the top of this page, which display your steps, active minutes, caloric burn, heart rate, and sleep.